masutcu/RastMobile_Cucumber/ReadMe.md

 in accordance with the Page Object Model approach, the locate fields of the pages were stored under the page folder, the test steps were stored in feature files, and the codes separated by pages containing the test steps were stored under stepdefinition folders.
+In order to shorten the test time, explicit wait definitions have been made in some areas.
+In order to increase the understanding and readability of the test in the UI, some elements that are clicked have been framed and displayed.
 If desired, the project can be presented by me.